 Jump to:

 - Shaoxing wine or dry sherry.
-Using either of these ingredients will add great flavor to your baked tofu and sauce, but feel free to substitute vegetable broth or water if you prefer.
+Using either of these ingredients will add lots of flavor to your baked tofu and sauce, but feel free to substitute vegetable broth or water if you prefer.

 - Soy sauce.
 Substitute gluten-free tamari if you'd like.

 - Maple syrup.
-You can substitute another liquid sweetener, such as agave, if you'd like.
+You can substitute with another liquid sweetener, such as agave.

 - Toasted sesame oil.
 Look for this in the international foods section of your supermarket.